-Informally, our strategy for determining whether a property P is motivationally salient for an agent in a context K is to ask whether the presence or absence of P in an option makes a difference to the agent's choice in contexts "like" K, i.e., contexts K' with the same context properties as K (where $\mathcal{P}(K') = \mathcal{P}(K)$).
-The agent's behaviour in contexts with different context properties is irrelevant, since it could stem from different motivationally salient properties.
-The choice of moisturizer over sunscreen in a cloudy context provides no evidence for whether "protecting against UV radiation" is motivationally salient in a context with the context property of bright sunshine.
-(Recall that our definition of a reason-based model allows contexts with different context properties to induce different motivationally salient properties.)
+Our strategy for determining whether a property P is motivationally salient for an agent in context K is to ask whether its presence or absence in an option makes a difference to his choice in contexts "like" K, i.e., contexts K' with the same context properties as K (where $\mathcal{P}(K')=\mathcal{P}(K)$).
+Choices in contexts with different context properties are irrelevant, since they could stem from different motivationally salient properties.
+The choice of moisturizer over sunscreen in a cloudy context is no evidence for whether "protecting against UV radiation" is motivationally salient in a context with sunshine.

 To formalize these ideas, we begin with some preliminary terminology.
 Two property bundles agree on a property $P \in \mathcal{P}$ if both or neither contain P; otherwise, they differ in P. A property bundle S is weakly between two property bundles T and T' if S agrees with each of T and T' on every property on which they agree.
 If, in addition, S is distinct from each of T and T', then S is strictly between T and T'.
-(For instance, $\{P, Q\}$ is strictly between $\{P\}$ and $\{Q\}$, as is \emptyset .)
-For any pair of property bundles, if one of the bundles is chosen in some context K while the other is feasible, the pair is called revealed comparable.
-We now consider a context K and let $\mathcal{K}0 = \{K' \in \mathcal{K} : \mathcal{P}(K') = \mathcal{P}(K)\}$ be the set of contexts with the same context properties as K.
+For instance, $\{P, Q\}$ is strictly between $\{P\}$ and $\{Q\}$, as is \emptyset .
+Two property bundles are revealed comparable if one of them is chosen in some context K while the other is feasible.
+Two such bundles differ minimally if there is no property bundle that is strictly between them and revealed comparable to at least one of them.

-One might think that a property P is motivationally salient in context K if and only if there is at least one context in \mathcal{K}0 in which the agent reveals a strict preference between two property bundles that differ in P. However, this criterion is inadequate, because the two bundles may also differ in other properties.
+One might think that a property P is motivationally salient in context K if and only if there is a context K' with the same context properties as K in which the agent reveals a strict preference between two property bundles that differ in P. But this criterion is inadequate, because the two bundles may also differ in other properties.
 The agent may choose the larger of two T-shirts, not because it is larger, but because it is blue.
 So, before we can infer that P is motivationally salient, we must verify that the two property bundles differ minimally.
-They certainly do so in case they differ only in P. But sometimes differences in P go along with other differences, such as when T-shirts that differ in size also differ in colour.
-We say that two revealed comparable property bundles S and S'differ minimally if there is no property bundle that is strictly between them and revealed comparable to at least one of them.
+This suggests the following criterion.

-This suggests the following criterion for property P to be revealed motivationally salient in context K: there exist property bundles S and S' such that
+Criterion 1 Property P is revealed motivationally salient in context K if there exist property bundles S and S' such that

 - (rev1) S and S' differ in P,

-- (rev2) S is revealed strictly preferred to S' or vice versa, where the contexts in which S and S' are feasible have the same context properties as K (i.e., $S \cap \mathcal{P}{\text{context}} = S' \cap \mathcal{P}{\text{context}} = \mathcal{P}(K)$), and
+- (rev2) S is revealed strictly preferred to S' or vice versa, where the contexts in which S and S' are feasible have the same context properties as K (i.e., $S \cap \mathcal{P}{context} = S' \cap \mathcal{P}{context} = \mathcal{P}(K)$), and

 - (rev3) S and S' differ minimally.